Church of the Firstborn (Morrisite): Morrisite War

 By spring 1862, food was scarce and some members were becoming discontented.
 Morris repeatedly designated certain days for the Second Coming, only to have those days pass uneventfully.
-Each time this happened, a handful of members would recover their possessions from the community pool and leave the congregation.
+Each time that happened, a handful of members would recover their possessions from the community pool and leave the congregation.

 With the steady outflux of members, the question of property entitlement became contentious.
 Those who stayed behind felt those who left were taking better stock and other items than they had initially contributed to the community pool.
-Soon after three departing members — William Jones, one of Morris's first converts, John Jensen, and Lars C. Geertsen — vowed revenge after what they perceived as an unfair reckoning, they seized a load of wheat en route from Kingston to Kaysville for milling.
+Soon after three departing members—William Jones, one of Morris's first converts, John Jensen, and Lars C. Geertsen—vowed revenge after what they perceived as an unfair reckoning, they seized a load of wheat en route from Kingston to Kaysville for milling.
 The Morrisites sent a group of men after them, and the group soon captured the three and the wheat.
 The church held the men prisoner in a small cabin, to be "tried by the Lord when he came."

 Eventually, the Utah territorial militia was ordered to arrest Morris and the other leaders of the church.
-On June 15, 1862, Morris was killed in a skirmish and other Morrisite leaders were taken prisoner.
+In the resulting confrontation sometimes called the "Morrisite War," Morris was killed in a skirmish on June 15, 1862, and other Morrisite leaders were taken prisoner.

 A monument commemorating the Morrisite War stands in South Weber, Utah.

 Scattering and regathering

-Although seven Morrisites were convicted of murder and 66 others were convicted of resisting arrest, territorial governor Stephen S. Harding pardoned them all three days after being convicted, and the Morrisites scattered across the western United States.
-Ultimately, many of the members of the church began to regather in Deer Lodge County, Montana under the leadership of George Williams, who declared himself to be the "Prophet Cainan" and Morris's rightful successor.
+Although seven Morrisites were convicted of murder and 66 others were convicted of resisting arrest, Territorial Governor Stephen S. Harding pardoned them all three days after being convicted, and the Morrisites scattered across the Western United States.
+Ultimately, many of the members of the church began to regather in Deer Lodge County, Montana, under the leadership of George Williams, who declared himself to be the "Prophet Cainan" and Morris's rightful successor.
 In January 1879, Williams prophesied that Deer Lodge County would be the site of the Second Coming of Christ.

 Williams was frequently away from Montana, living mostly in Salt Lake City, Utah and England.
-Williams recorded many revelations that he said he received from God, and also authored St. Ann's Hill Record, which he claimed was a record of ancient origin.
+Williams recorded many revelations that he said he received from God and also authored St. Ann's Hill Record, which he claimed was a record of ancient origin.

 Schism and extinction

 After Williams died in 1882, the church divided into a number of schisms, each claiming to be led by Williams's rightful successor.
 The largest group, based in Montana, was led by John R. Eardley, who renamed the church the Church of Jesus Christ of Saints of the Most High.
-By the 1950s, most of the members of the church had died and it was officially disbanded in 1969.
+By the 1950s, most of the members of the church had died, and it was officially disbanded in 1969.